-A thriving Middle Eastern hub, Abu Dhabi is often associated with futuristic skyscrapers and fresh-from-the-wrapper hotels.
-But this modern Emirate also has a fascinating heritage and some fantastic cultural attractions which cover art, history and religion.
+A thriving Middle Eastern hub and neighbour to Dubai, Abu Dhabi is often associated with all those mega futuristic skyscrapers and fresh-from-the-wrapper hotels.
+Sure, this is definitely a modern Emirate, but it’s also got some fascinating heritage and cultural attractions which span art, history, and religion.
 So, if you’ve booked flights to Abu Dhabi, make sure you check out these top sites while you’re there.

 Qasr Al Hosn